 If you'd like to take day trips from Bethel, there are many wonderful places to visit in the fall including the L.L.
 Bean Flagship Store and shopping outlets in Freeport, Maine; Castle in the Clouds in Moultonborough, New Hampshire; and The Farnsworth Art Museum and Wyeth Center in Rockland, Maine.
 Enjoy a scenic fall train ride aboard the Conway Scenic Railroad in North Conway, New Hampshire.

 In the Bethel area, popular dining choices include The Suds Pub and the more formal dining room at The Sudbury Inn; the casual Rooster's Roadhouse; and the brew pub at Sunday River Brewing Co.
 The Bethel Area Chamber of Commerce provides additional dining listings.

 More Fall Fun in Western Maine

-There's more fall fun near Bethel: pick your own apples at Lyon Orchard in Bethel; head to Sunday River for the North American Wife Carrying Championships in October; or depart from the Telemark Wilderness Lodge in Bethel on a White Mountains llama trek or horseback riding or carriage driving adventure.
+There's more fall fun near Bethel: Pick your own apples at Gibson's Apple Orchard in Bethel; head to Sunday River for the North American Wife Carrying Championship in October; or depart from the Telemark Wilderness Lodge in Bethel on a White Mountains llama trek or horseback riding or carriage driving adventure.